Last Updated on 19/01/2023 by Mitchel Shawn

 - Only use your pellet stove when it is absolutely necessary.
 If you can get it by using another form of heating, such as your furnace, then do so.
 This will help to reduce the overall amount of pellets you use.

 - When you do use your pellet stove, make sure that you are using the lowest setting possible.
-This will help to maximize the efficiency of the stove and reduce the amount of pellets you use.
+This will help to maximize the efficiency of the stove and reduce the number of pellets you use.

 - Don’t over-fire the stove.
 When you’re constantly feeding the fire too much, it will use more pellets.
 Try to keep a moderate fire going and you’ll use fewer pellets overall.